 How do you plan a succession planting?

-For a succession plan in the vegetable garden, plan either medium- or light-feeders crops after a high-yielding crop.
+For a succession plan in the vegetable garden, plan either medium- or light-feeders after a heavy feeders.
 Another alternative is green manure, which you can sow for soil fertility.

 What is the importance of succession planting for soil health?